-Ulster University has four campuses across Northern Ireland and is a young, dynamic and innovative university with a spirit that transforms lives, stretches minds, develops skills and raises ambitions.
+Ulster University has four campuses across Northern Ireland and is a young, dynamic and innovative university that transforms lives, stretches minds, develops skills and raises ambitions.

-From affordable tuition fees and accommodation to high graduate employability with 94 per cent of graduates in work or further study within six months of graduating, Ulster University offers international students an outstanding UK study experience that prepares them as leaders in their future careers.
+From affordable tuition fees and accommodation to high graduate employability - with 94 per cent of graduates in work or further study within six months of graduating - Ulster University offers international students an outstanding UK study experience that prepares them to be leaders in their future careers.

-Ulster University was also shortlisted for university of the year by the Good University Guide, 2022.
+Ulster University was also shortlisted for University of the Year 2022 by The Times and Sunday Times Good University Guide.

 Located in Belfast, Queen's University Belfast is part of the prestigious Russell Group of UK research intensive universities; these universities combine excellence in research and education with a student-centred ethos.

-Queen’s rich heritage, history and cutting-edge facilities mean they have a global reputation for teaching and research excellence.
-They have a thriving Students’ Union with over 215 clubs and societies, state-of-the-art sporting facilities and library services.
+Queen’s rich heritage, history and cutting-edge facilities mean that it has a global reputation for teaching and research excellence.
+It also has a thriving Students’ Union with over 215 clubs and societies, state-of-the-art sporting facilities and library services.

-Queen’s has strong links with industry meaning that you can benefit from a global network that spans 120 countries.
+Queen's is dedicated to student employability and their strong links with industry mean that you can benefit from a global network that spans 120 countries.

 In 2018, Northern Ireland was ranked as the number one place in the world to visit by Lonely Planet and it is easy to see why.

 Northern Ireland has an award-winning food and drink scene.
-You can dine at Michelin Star restaurants in Belfast, sample delicious seafood in Holywood, or try some old favourites such as Ulster Fry, Tobacco Onions or Grandad Joe’s famous Cream Horn (fans of the comedy Derry Girls will be familiar with this retro cake.)
+You can dine at Michelin Star restaurants in Belfast, sample delicious seafood in Holywood, or try some old favourites such as Ulster Fry, Tobacco Onions or Grandad Joe’s famous Cream Horn (fans of the Northern Ireland-based comedy television series, Derry Girls, will be familiar with this retro cake).

-The capital city of Belfast is bursting with creativity and is only the third UK city to have been awarded the UNESCO city of music title.
-It’s also the birthplace of the most famous ship in the world – the RMS Titanic.
-In Belfast’s Titanic Quarter, you can stand in the spot where the Titanic was launched from in 1911, explore HMS Caroline and take afternoon tea at the Titanic Hotel Belfast.
+The capital city of Belfast is bursting with creativity and is only the third UK city to have been awarded the title of UNESCO City of Music.
+It’s also the birthplace of the most famous ship in the world – the Royal Mail Ship (RMS) Titanic.
+In Belfast’s Titanic Quarter, one of Europe's largest urban waterfront regeneration projects, you can stand in the spot where the Titanic was launched from in 1911, explore Her Majesty’s Ship (HMS) Caroline and take afternoon tea at the Titanic Hotel Belfast.